keroserene/go-webrtc/README.md

 ### Dependencies / Building

+Latest tested native webrtc archive: `a4df27b6713583045e51e20c4eb93718d15ca33e`

-To build this from scratch is currently challenging, as it requires building native webrtc.
+To build this from scratch is currently challenging, as it requires building and concatenating the native webrtc archive.

 See [webrtc.org native-code dev](http://webrtc.org/native-code/development/).

-This is why a pre-built archive is already provided in `lib/`.
+To make life easier,a pre-built archive is provided in `lib/`.

 Once the archive is prepared though, cgo takes care of everything, and building is as easy as `go build` or `go install`.